unyt-org/.github/CONTRIBUTING.md

 Welcome to [unyt.org](https://unyt.org)!

 These guidelines are designed to ensure clarity and foster a positive environment for all contributors.
 Your participation is invaluable in improving our project.
 Please adhere to these guidelines to maintain a welcoming and collaborative space.

+> [!Note]
+> Please check out our [documentation](https://unyt.org) and [blog](https://unyt.blog).
+> Feel free to join our projects discord [here](https://unyt.org/discord).

 *Pull requests, bug reports, and all other forms of contribution on our sub project such as [UIX](https://github.com/unyt-org/uix) and [DATEX](https://github.com/unyt-org/datex-core-js-legacy) are highly encouraged!* ❤️